ahmed-samir-mohammed/GandamJS/README.md

 ## Installation

-You can install the AwesomeComponents library using npm.
+You can install the GandamJS library using npm.
 Run the following command in your project directory:

 ```shell
 npm install gandam-js